Jbleezy/BO1-Reimagined/README.md

 * 4 round and 5 round special rounds will happen more equally now
 * Max health: 1 million
 * Fixed a bug that caused ceiling spawns to be able to be disabled
-* Fixed a bug that caused spawning zombies to be able to collide with players when they were still invisible to the player
+* Fixed a bug that caused spawning zombies to be able to collide with players while they were still invisible to the player
 * Zombies can now gib when damaged from the Bowie Knife or Sickle
 * Fixed certain zombie swipes that damaged players at incorrect times

 ### Dogs
 * No longer gain additional points for kills from dogs when killing dogs with wonder weapons
+* Fixed a bug that caused spawning dogs to be able to collide with players while they were still invisible to the player

 ### Nova Crawlers
 * The player who kills a Nova Crawler gets the kills for any zombies killed from the explosion of the Nova Crawler